 Give the baking soda and vinegar a chance to fizz before you start scrubbing, and then work on that grout with determination.
 I thought it was fun to see the dirt scrub away with ease!
 Definitely a great activity for those who get satisfaction from eliminating dirt and grime!

 Step 5: Wipe away the mess with a water-soaked rag.

 Step 6: Mop to give the floor a gleaming finish (optional).

-While this step is optional, note that there will likely be some baking powder residue on your floor.
+While this step is optional, note that there will likely be some baking soda residue on your floor.
 You can wipe it all up by hand very diligently, or you can wipe it well enough, then finish off the space with a mopping session.
 The choice is yours!